Characteristics, Types, and Functions of Electrolytic Capacitors

 8. Tuning: ceramic capacitors, mica capacitors, glass film capacitors, polystyrene capacitors.

-9. Low coupling: paper dielectric capacitors, ceramic capacitors, aluminum electrolytic capacitors, polyester capacitors, solid tantalum capacitors.
+9. Low-frequency coupling: paper dielectric capacitors, ceramic capacitors, aluminum electrolytic capacitors, polyester capacitors, solid tantalum capacitors.

 10. Small capacitors: metalized paper capacitors, ceramic capacitors, aluminum electrolytic capacitors, polystyrene capacitors, solid tantalum capacitors, glass glaze capacitors, metalized polyester capacitors, polypropylene capacitors, mica capacitors.

-If you do not know the polarity of electrolytic capacitors, the multimeter's electrical barrier can be used to measure the polarity of electrolytic capacitors.
-It is best to use R * 100 or R * 1K gear when measuring.
+If you do not know the polarity of electrolytic capacitors, the multimeter's resistance range can be used to measure the polarity of electrolytic capacitors.
+It is best to use R×100 or R×1K range when measuring.

-We know that only when the positive end of the electrolytic capacitor is connected to the positive power supply (black test lead when electrically blocked) and the negative end is connected to the negative power supply (red test lead when electrically blocked), the leakage current of the electrolytic capacitor is small (large leakage resistance).
+We know that only when the positive end of the electrolytic capacitor is connected to the positive power supply (black test lead when using resistance measurement) and the negative end is connected to the negative power supply (red test lead when using resistance measurement), the leakage current of the electrolytic capacitor is small (large leakage resistance).
 On the contrary, the leakage current of the electrolytic capacitor increases (the leakage resistance decreases).

 When measuring, first assume that a certain "+" pole is connected to the black test lead of the multimeter, and the other electrode is connected to the red test lead of the multimeter.
-Note the stop scale of the lower hand (the left-hand value of the hand is large), and then The capacitor was discharged (both the two leads touched), the two test leads were reversed, and the measurement was repeated.
-In the two measurements, the last time the meter hand stayed on the left (large resistance value), the black test lead was connected to the positive electrode of the electrolytic capacitor.
+Note the stopping scale of the meter hand (the left-hand value of the hand represents higher resistance), and then discharge the capacitor (touch both leads together).
+Reverse the two test leads and repeat the measurement.
+In the two measurements, the time when the meter hand stays furthest to the left (highest resistance value) indicates that the black test lead is connected to the positive electrode of the electrolytic capacitor.

 Article Recommended: